fatimahmohaimeed/fatimahmohaimeed/README.md

 <h1></h1>

-- 🙋🏻‍♀️ I’m a full stack software developer with an information technology degree , Skilled and qualified in web development and UI designing.
+- 🙋🏻‍♀️ I’m a full stack software developer with IT degree ,Skilled and qualified in **web development and UI designing**

 - 👩🏻‍💻 When it comes to coding I like challenges and brainstorming to **solve algorithms** and **build websites**